7 Reasons Your Accounting Clients Don’t Pay On Time

 How to Get a CPA Client to Pay an Invoice

-Once you’ve identified the source of your client’s payment issues, it’s time to get them to pay down the account.
-At QuickFee, our financial experts have decades of experience in the tax and accounting industry, and it’s our mission to make your life easier, with a range of easy online payment solutions that we’ve created to meet the needs of CPA and tax firms.
-When you’re not getting paid on time, QuickFee makes it simple to give your clients more options, including fully-funded payment plans.
+Once you’ve identified the source of your client’s payment issues, it’s time to get them to pay down the balance.
+At QuickFee, our financial experts have decades of experience in the tax and accounting industry.
+It’s our mission to make your life easier, with a range of client-focused payment solutions that we’ve created specifically for CPA firms.

 Here are 4 steps to get you paid faster for your work.

 1. Bill each client after the work is completed.

 When you send invoices weeks after the work is done, your client’s perception of value can decrease.
 If there are any organizational issues, delays, or errors during the payment process, this can also bring additional scrutiny about your invoice.
 Billing on completion has a positive impact on cash flow and creates a true sense of urgency on the client’s side.

 Simplicity is your friend at every stage of the billing process.
 A central online payment portal doesn’t just project a professional image for your firm: It gives your clients the choice to pay how and when they want.
 At QuickFee, we offer a convenient online payment platform with the option to offer ACH, credit card, or even financing plans.
 We can also get your portal up and running in less than 2 business days.